Goxore/gxrfetch/README.md

 * \<I> - make text italic
 * \<BI> - make text bold and italic
 * [module] - module to insert (name,cpu,cores,bat,mem,os,distro,kernel,shell,term)

+[gpu] module is also avaliable, but highly discouraged to use, as it decreases performance